Iota-School/notebooks-for-all/user-tests/3-cell_structure/planning.md

 - [ ] Task 2: Find and read the Introduction.
 Who is the author of this notebook?
     - [ ] I could find the Introduction.
 The author is:
-    - [ ] I could not find the Introdcution.
+    - [ ] I could not find the Introdcution
     - [ ] Something else (please describe)

 - What controls did you use? (ie. mouse, keyboard shortcut, dictation)

-- [ ] Task 3: Reflect on how the notebooks worked for you.
+- [ ] Task 3: Reflect on how the notebooks worked for you

 - Did you prefer notebook 1 or 2?
 Why?
 - How do wish cell navigation worked in these notebooks?
 What would be the ideal steps for you?